Who Can Submit to Requests

 When you submit:- The requester receives your existing track from your BeatPass catalog

-- You can submit multiple different tracks to the same request
+- You can submit up to 5 different tracks per request

 - Each unique track can only be submitted once per request